riyazuddin-1/GrowGlobalStrategiesAssessment/README.md

-This is an Assessment project for 'Remote Full Stack Developer Job at Grow Global Strategies Private Limited'

 This Project is a web application made using React.js for the frontend and Node.js for the backend.
 The application is a blog management application with which one can Create, Read, Update and Delete blogs.